eero-dev/dotnet-format/README.md

 ## Acknowledgements

-Thank you @victor-alcazar and @xt0rted for the first versions that I have forked this from
+Thank you @victor-alcazar, @xt0rted and @jfversluis for the first versions that I have forked this from